Jennifer Lopez shows how to respect gender neutrality in sweet Instagram post

 One to lead by example, the Latina star’s recent Instagram post shows how to respect someone who identifies as non-binary:

 This is Brendan my sister Leslie’s second child!!
 They were the one person selected to represent their school at #globalyoungleadersconference in Washington DC!!!
 And I couldn’t be more proud!!!
 Brendan is strong and smart and loving and a obviously a leader!!
-Titi Jenn loves you!! #superproudauntie #familia❤FEATURED STORIES
+Titi Jenn loves you!! #superproudauntie #familia❤FEATURED STORIESENTERTAINMENTENTERTAINMENT

 She refers to her sister’s child (note that she doesn’t use gender-indicative nouns like son or daughters) as “they” instead of “he” or “she”.